EMERGENCY HOUSING SERVICES

 Stepping Stones is the only emergency shelter in the West Kootenay’s, serving an area from Kaslo to Creston, Nelson to Trail.
 It is located at 816 Vernon Street in Nelson.

 Housing up to 17 people, in five bunk-style bedrooms, with a stay of up to 30 days.
-It is a low barrier, drug-and-alcohol free, safe environment.
+It is a low barrier,harm reduction, safe and supportive environment.

-There is staff on site 24 hours a day, seven days a week to support people to access social services, find stable housing and employment.
+There is staff on site 24 hours a day, seven days a week to support people and make referrals to access social services, find stable housing and employment.

 Stepping Stones receives community support through out the year.
 Local businesses and community groups work with us to address homeless issues by making generous donations of goods and services